EOSIO/eosio.cdt/docs/06_how-to-guides/60_how-to-return-values-from-actions.md

 ## Overview

-This how-to demonstrates how a smart contract developer implements return values from an action.
+This guide demonstrates how a smart contract developer implements return values from an action.

 In order to accomplish this, use the `return` statement and pass the desired returned value, which can be of any C++ primitive type, a standard library type, or a user defined type.